Centred on Learning Innovation Fund (CLIF)

 Overview

-Possible topics and themes dealing with UWindsor’s foundational commitments and strategic priorities may include, but are not limited to, the following:
+Possible topics and themes dealing with AODA recommendations may include, but are not limited to, the following:

-• Identification and conceptualization of high-impact pedagogical interventions addressing equity, diversity, inclusivity, accessibility, anti-racism, decolonization, and/or Indigenization;
+- Identification and conceptualization of high-impact pedagogical interventions addressing one or more specified AODA recommendations;

-• New and/or improved strategies to connect UWindsor programs with community organizations and/or leaders, particularly those involving collaboration for mutual benefit;
+- New and/or improved strategies to connect UWindsor programs with community organizations and/or leaders, particularly those that enhance accessibility and are relevant to specific AODA recommendations;

-• Approaches to solving common problems regarding inclusive teaching and learning practices that help faculty members develop understanding and skills that contribute to pragmatic and effective solutions to problems of equity, diversity, inclusivity, accessibility, anti-racism, decolonization, and/or Indigenization;
+- Approaches to solving common problems regarding accessible teaching and learning practices that help faculty members develop understanding and skills that contribute to pragmatic and effective solutions to problems of accessible learning, especially those relevant to specific AODA recommendations;

-• New approaches to collaboration between units to facilitate efficient and effective teaching and learning at the University of Windsor;
+- New approaches to collaboration between units to facilitate efficient, effective, and accessible teaching and learning at the University of Windsor – relevant to specific AODA recommendations;

 Purpose

-The purpose of the Centred on Learning Innovation Fund is to stimulate the development, implementation, and assessment of innovative teaching and learning.
+The purpose of the Centred on Learning Innovation Fund is to stimulate the development, implementation, and assessment of effective and/or innovative teaching and learning.

 Criteria